iknek/iknek.github.io/content/aboutme.md

 Born in Bosnia and Herzegovina, raised in Sweden, and educated in international schools, I've spent my life surrounded by people from all corners of the world.
 On rare occasions where I’ve not been surrounded by people, I've been a child of the internet - fascinated by all things related to technology.

 At the age of 5, I moved with my parents to England.
-A year later, we moved to Stockholm, Sweden - a city in which I grew up in, and hold near to my heart.
+A year later, we moved to Stockholm, Sweden - a city in which I grew up in, and which is near to my heart.
 After completing high school, I decided to move to Gothenburg, to start studying at Chalmers.

 ## Education